cap-js/telemetry/README.md

 > Tip: To add the required tag to an existing user-provided service, you can use:
 > ```
-> cf update-user-provided-service {service-name} -t "cloud-logging"
+> cf update-user-provided-service {service-name} -t "Cloud Logging"
 > ```
 > For detailed information about binding resolution in CAP, consult [the relevant documentation](https://cap.cloud.sap/docs/node.js/cds-connect#vcap_services).